01 of 09

 Repeat the last four steps so that you end up with two hand warmers, one for both hands.
-To use the hand warmers microwave them for 20-40 seconds until they are warm and place them inside your coat pockets or your gloves to keep your hands nice and toasty while you are outdoors.
+To use the hand warmers microwave them for 20 to 40 seconds until they are warm and place them inside your coat pockets or your gloves to keep your hands nice and toasty while you are outdoors.
 Make sure to use caution grabbing the hand warmers out of the microwave as they can get very hot after being microwaved.

 The hand warmers can be reused, so make sure to always microwave them before heading out in the cold.Continue to 9 of 9 below.

 For a quick gift idea wrap together two of the DIY hand warmers together with some twine and write the microwave instructions on a small sheet of paper.